klaytn/kips/KIPs/kip-81.md

 The Klaytn on-chain governance voting will be conducted on smart contracts.
 Several contracts and accounts interact together in the process.
 The below diagram shows the relationship between contracts and accounts.

-Find an example implementation at [here](https://github.com/klaytn/governance-contracts-audit).
+Find an example implementation [here](https://github.com/klaytn/governance-contracts-audit).

 - Contracts
   - **AddressBook**: an existing contract that stores the list of GC nodes, their staking contracts, and their reward recipient addresses.